nikolacvijovic-fin/Renewalnoticetracker/renewal-notice-tracker/docs/ENTERPRISE_AUDIT_AND_GOVERNANCE.md

 The readiness score must not claim full enterprise readiness while critical controls are missing.

+Unknown or unverified controls are treated as failed or warning evidence.
+Admin pages must not pass caller-supplied optimistic booleans directly into the score.

+## Trust Approval Authority

+Trust exception approval authority is enforced in two layers:

+- Trusted TypeScript service code computes `evidence_confidence_at_approval` from current contract metadata.
+- Migration `202607190001_enterprise_trust_authority.sql` removes direct client insert/update authority and enforces one non-revoked approval per organization, contract, and approval type.

+The approval table remains readable to scoped organization members, but create/revoke authority is server/service-role only.

 ## Remaining Gaps

 - Customer-facing enterprise audit portal is not shipped.
 - Audit export has a service scaffold but no broad customer download route.
+- Exact category/actor audit count aggregates should be implemented with SQL views or RPCs before presenting totals as complete.
 - SSO/SCIM remains provider-integration future work.
 - Backup/restore evidence is represented in readiness but should be wired to real drill evidence before enterprise claims.
 - Long-term alerting should connect audit/readiness events to the monitoring sink and incident runbooks.